Painted parakeet: Description

 The painted parakeet is 20 to 23 cm long; the nominate subspecies weighs 46 to 85 g.
 The sexes are the same in all subspecies.
 Adults of the nominate subspecies are blue from their forehead to their hindcrown that becomes deep maroon on the hindcrown and nape.
 They have a narrow blue collar below the nape.
 Their face is maroon with a ring of bare grayish skin around the eye, and their ear coverts are whitish.
 Their upperparts are mostly green with a dull red lower back and rump.
 The sides of their neck and their breast are buff with a reddish brown scalloped appearance.
 The center of their belly is dull red and the rest of their underparts are green.
 Their wing is mostly green with a red carpal area and blue primaries.
 Their tail is mostly maroon with a green base.
 Their iris is dark.
 Immatures are similar to adults but without the red carpal and with a whitish eye ring.

-Subspecies P. p. caeruleiceps resembles the nominate but with a blue forecrown that becomes brown with a blue tinge on the hindcrown, a pale iris, pale gray-brown ear coverts, a dark red belly patch, and a maroon-red tail.
-P. p. subandina differs from the nominate with a dull blue and red forehead, a bright maroon-red face, a buff and gray scalloped breast, a green carpal area (sometimes with a few red feathers), and a deep red tail.
-P. p. eisenmanni has a sooty crown with no blue and little red, somewhat less red on its face than the nominate, a pale ochre iris, and a sooty eye ring.
+The Perija parakeet resembles the painted parakeet but with a blue forecrown that becomes brown with a blue tinge on the hindcrown, a pale iris, pale gray-brown ear coverts, a dark red belly patch, and a maroon-red tail.
+The Subandean parakeet differs from the painted parakeet with a dull blue and red forehead, a bright maroon-red face, a buff and gray scalloped breast, a green carpal area (sometimes with a few red feathers), and a deep red tail.

 Distribution and habitat

-The subspecies of the painted parakeet are found thus: